 Any of these will keep your home protected from damaging weather and other circumstances.

 The average cost of laying a foundation falls at around $4,500.
 The trench foundation will cost the least, while the pier foundation will cost you the most.

 You can purchase a new or used shipping container to build your home.
 The used will always be cheaper.
 Typically, a used container will have been in service before it arrives at your land.
 A new container is only used by you.

-You can expect to pay between $3000-$5000 for a new shipping container, though some can be as expensive as $8000.
+A new shipping container typically costs between $2,000 to $5,000.
+Some larger more expensive shipping containers can be as expensive as $8,000.
 Used containers will vary in price depending on the company and the damage they’ve sustained.

 4. Install Insulation